hicazi2/spork/readme.md

 "git diff BRANCHNAME" shows the difference between branches ...

+##Subheading 2
+If you created another folder named "anotherFolder", git cannot work on that automatically.
+Git manages the file system with its hidden files.
+So we need to add those files within the folder we created by using "git init" which initializes git.

 ##Undoing in git

 "git reset HEAD~1" allows you to delete last commit.